davidfoliveira/node-secretagent/README.md

 	},1000);

-Of course that the ideia is using this on multiple processes/machines/soviets.
+Of course that the ideia is to use this on multiple processes/machines/soviets.

 # The API